Learning and Teaching Development

 Student Fellows Scheme

-The purpose of the SFS is to recruit, train and empower students who can work alongside academics and professional staff on educational development projects.
+The purpose of the Student Fellows Scheme (SFS) is to recruit, train and empower students who can work alongside academics and professional staff on educational development projects.
 SFS projects address a range of topics which vary in scope and size but must be relevant to enhancing the student experience.
 The Student Fellows receive experience and insight about academic processes in Higher Education, project management skills, research training and experience, dissemination opportunities, and a bursary of £800.

 The SFS aims to build student capacity to address barriers to an excellent teaching, learning and social experience.
 Student Fellows engage in educational and social science research with their student peers, implementing new initiatives, and developing interventions.

 Project ideas can come from staff and students and they will be paired based on shared areas of interest.
-Example from 2018 include-
+Examples include-

 - Introducing a taught session on gender and trans identity to the UG and PGCE primary courses at Winchester

 - Developing a Production Design Module on Film Production

 - Developing support at the University for people with ASD/Aspergers Syndrome and Mental Health

 - The enhancement and updating of the School Resources Centre within the Martial Rose Library

 - An audit of animal welfare standards on campus